 - Figure out how flexible a campus program is, e.g., absence and late policy with applicable penalties that affect the total cost of completing the program.

-- Ask the Academic Advisor – How easy is it to change your major without penalty?
+- Ask the College Counselor – How easy is it to change your major without penalty?

 - Compare Financial Aid offers: